MakeshVineeth/WinBGIm-fixed-sort-of-/README.md

 Forked from https://github.com/Duthomhas/WinBGIm-fixed-sort-of-

-About once a year I get a gazillion requests over at [cplusplus.com](http://www.cplusplus.com) for the compiled version of a library to a relatively modern version of the old Borland BGI graphics library.
-It was and still is a pretty cool little library.
-It makes it very easy to do some basic graphics on your screen.

-Unfortunately, the modern version, [WinBGIm](http://winbgim.codecutter.org/), is broken in a couple of significant ways, but most prominently this one:

-  * Neophyte C++ programmers have no idea how to fix it sufficient to get it to compile.

-(The other issues with WinBGIm are that:

-  * It only works with C++ code, not C
-  * It only compiles on Windows
-  * And only with MinGW
-  * And only for 32-bit

-But we will ignore all those other issues today.)

-## Enter 2017, Stage Left

-I cannot support every possible version of MinGW that exists today.
-So this year I figured I’d make life just a little easier for the newbies to build it themselves.

-I’ve fixed the major problems with WinBGIm and added a proper Makefile and a couple examples, plus a useful script to help you compile and link your programs with libBGI.

 ## How to Download and Compile

 Click the little “Download as Zip” button in the upper-right corner here on